Capital asset pricing model: Asset pricing

-where $P_T$ is the payoff of the asset or portfolio.
+where $P_T$ is the future price of the asset or portfolio.

 Asset-specific required return

 The CAPM returns the asset-appropriate required return or discount rate—i.e. the rate at which future cash flows produced by the asset should be discounted given that asset's relative riskiness.

 Betas exceeding one signify more than average "riskiness"; betas below one indicate lower than average.
 Thus, a more risky stock will have a higher beta and will be discounted at a higher rate; less sensitive stocks will have lower betas and be discounted at a lower rate.
 Given the accepted concave utility function, the CAPM is consistent with intuition—investors (should) require a higher return for holding a more risky asset.

 Since beta reflects asset-specific sensitivity to non-diversifiable, i.e. market risk, the market as a whole, by definition, has a beta of one.
 Stock market indices are frequently used as local proxies for the market—and in that case (by definition) have a beta of one.
-An investor in a large, diversified portfolio (such as a mutual fund), therefore, expects performance in line with the market.
+An investor in a large, diversified portfolio (such as a mutual fund designed to track the total market), therefore, expects performance in line with the market.

 Risk and diversification

 The risk of a portfolio comprises systematic risk, also known as undiversifiable risk, and unsystematic risk which is also known as idiosyncratic risk or diversifiable risk.
 Systematic risk refers to the risk common to all securities—i.e. market risk.
 Unsystematic risk is the risk associated with individual assets.
 Unsystematic risk can be diversified away to smaller levels by including a greater number of assets in the portfolio (specific risks "average out").
 The same is not possible for systematic risk within one market.
 Depending on the market, a portfolio of approximately 30–40 securities in developed markets such as the UK or US will render the portfolio sufficiently diversified such that risk exposure is limited to systematic risk only.
-In developing markets a larger number is required, due to the higher asset volatilities.
+This number may vary depending on the way securities are weighted in a portfolio which alters the overall risk contribution of each security.
+For example, market cap weighting means that securities of companies with larger market capitalization will take up a larger portion of the portfolio, making it effectively less diversified.
+In developing markets a larger number of securities is required for diversification, due to the higher asset volatilities.

 A rational investor should not take on any diversifiable risk, as only non-diversifiable risks are rewarded within the scope of this model.
 Therefore, the required return on an asset, that is, the return that compensates for risk taken, must be linked to its riskiness in a portfolio context—i.e. its contribution to overall portfolio riskiness—as opposed to its "stand alone risk".
 In the CAPM context, portfolio risk is represented by higher variance i.e. less predictability.
 In other words, the beta of the portfolio is the defining factor in rewarding the systematic exposure taken by an investor.